powerjg/learning_gem5/thoughts.rst

    * We should have the source checked in somewhere (probably in a repo next to gem5).
    * We should force people to make updates when they break things.
    * We should have the source for the examples checked into the gem5 repo, and have tests that run them.
+* It may be a good idea to add example exercises at the end of each chapter.
+These could be things that are good for a classroom or just good things to try out.

 An outline: